25f2005869-glitch/FOUNDATIONAL-ECONOMICS-SERIES/07-fiscal-deficit/README.md

 Fiscal Deficit is one of the most important indicators of public finance and economic stability.
 It occurs when government expenditure exceeds government revenue, requiring borrowing to finance the gap.

-This project analyzes fiscal deficits, public debt, government borrowing, revenue, expenditure, GDP trends, and fiscal sustainability using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an Interactive Streamlit Dashboard.
+This project analyzes fiscal deficits, public debt, government borrowing, revenue, expenditure, GDP trends, and fiscal sustainability using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an interactive dashboard.

 The objective is to transform fiscal policy concepts into practical analytics applications using Python and modern data science tools.